KCCN-FM

-KCCN-FM (100.3 FM, "KCCN FM100") is a commercial Hawaiian contemporary hit radio station.
+KCCN-FM (100.3 MHz, "KCCN FM100") is a commercial Hawaiian contemporary hit radio station.
 The SummitMedia outlet broadcasts with ERP of 100 kW.
 The station's studios are located in Downtown Honolulu and its transmitter is located near Akupu.
 It also transmits on Oceanic Spectrum digital channel 852 for the entire state of Hawaii.

 History

 KCCN FM100, whose first broadcast day was May 21, 1990, under general manager Michael Kelly, Program Director Honolulu Skylark and Music Director William Van Osdol (Billy V).
 It was the sister station to the original KCCN 1420 AM, whose focus would always be on a traditional Hawaiian music format.
 They are also Honolulu's first FM station in this genre to target young adults of Hawaiian/Pacific Islander descent with a hit format that consists of upbeat contemporary Hawaiian music from Hawaiian acts like Kapena, The Mana'o Company, Bruddah Waltah & Island Afternoon, and Butch Helemano; along with tracks from other unique national genres, like reggae, dancehall and contemporary artists whose music fit those descriptions, like UB40, Bob Marley, Maxi Priest, Big Mountain, Magic! and others.
 With those ingredients, KCCN has become one of Honolulu's top-rated radio stations.